cybercomgroup/fintech-hack/README.md

     truffle deploy

-Remember to store the token address you get!
+Remember to store the token contract address you get!

     FintechToken: 0xd6278722a1bd3c5ffe92320c35a766bc7b7dbc9e